udamir/youtrack-vscode/design/vscode-youtrack-plugin-design.md

 - Open issue descriptions and articles as markdown files in VSCode tabs
 - Edit and save issue descriptions and articles back to YouTrack
 - Search functionality for issues and articles
+- Act as MCP (Message Control Program) server for AI assistants

 ### 2.2 Issue Management
 - Add and remove YouTrack projects from the Projects panel